USA

 We completed a full loop on our road trip by driving northeast through Grant’s Pass Oregon and ultimately finishing the trip driving north on Interstate 5.
 The drive from Gasquet to Eugene took 3.5 hours.

-Me and Mrs. Thorough Tripper thoroughly loved our Oregon Coast Road Trip – beautiful scenery, unique experiences, good seafood, and plenty of time to relax.
-If you want to read about other great travel locations in the USA, check out this post about a weekend in Tucson Arizona.
-Or this one about Moab Utah.
+Me and Mrs. Thorough Tripper thoroughly loved our Oregon Coast Road Trip – beautiful scenery, great lodging, unique experiences, good seafood, and plenty of time to relax.
+You should definitely consider spending some time one summer on the Oregon coast, too!

 14 Comments